 We can’t stress enough the importance of bringing a sufficient amount of water with you on the trail.
 Two liters is about the minimum we’d recommend for a full day’s hike, and it’s not uncommon to bring up to four liters in hot and dry climates.
 BPA-free Nalgene bottles are our favorite way to carry water into the backcountry, and they’re much more affordable and lightweight than popular insulated designs.
 On the other hand, if you prefer to hydrate on-the-go, a water bladder with drinking hose is an essential piece of gear.
 We especially love MSR’s 2-liter DromLite with hydration kit for its versatility and durability.
 And if water is available along the trail and you’d prefer to filter throughout the day, it’s a good idea to bring along a water filter or purification tablets as well (see below).

 You might not be planning on a particularly long or involved hike, but life doesn’t always go according to plan.
 If you do get lost, injured, or perhaps just distracted by watching the sunset, the ability to see at night is imperative.
 Headlamps are small, lightweight, and inexpensive, and there’s little excuse not to bring one along.
-One of our favorite models, the Black Diamond Spot 325, is a reliable option that provides a powerful and long-lasting light for only $45.
+One of our favorite models, the Black Diamond Spot 400, is a reliable option that provides a powerful and long-lasting light for only $45.
 And the newest version is the best-executed yet, featuring a streamlined body and the option between three AAA batteries or BD’s rechargeable 1500 lithium-ion battery (sold separately for $30).
 On the other hand, for another $25, you can get similar rechargeable convenience with the Petzl Actik Core, which comes with a rechargeable battery pack that can also be swapped out for AAA batteries.

 10. Trekking Poles

 Many folks would rank trekking poles up among the essential gear for day hiking, while others find no need to bring them along.
 In the end, they are truly a matter of personal preference.
 That said, we especially recommend trekking poles for hikers with chronic knee pain or those who lack confidence on tricky terrain.
 The Black Diamond Trail Ergo Cork poles are a sturdy, all-around choice with comfortable cork grips and trustworthy length adjusters for $140.
 If budget is a concern, REI Co-op’s Trailbreak poles ($70) do without some of the bells and whistles (like the cork grips and more comfy hand straps) but still provide enough stability for most hikers on less technical terrain.
-And if fast and light is your goal, the Black Diamond Distance Carbon Z poles are extremely lightweight and fold away so small you won’t notice them on your pack, and if fast-and-light is less of a priority, the Montem Ultra Strong poles are a great budget option for only $60 a pair.
+And if fast and light is your goal, the Black Diamond Distance Carbon Z poles—popular with trail runners—are extremely lightweight and fold away so small you won’t notice them on your pack.

 11. First Aid Kit